“How are you feeling?” one Russian asks another.

 That about describes the state of strength today.
 Recently I had a conversation with a well-known bodybuilder.
 Not typical of his breed, he trains like a powerlifter.
-He shakes his head, “These kids have never experienced the deep soreness you get right in the middle of your workout—when you squat or deadlift heavy.”
-Then he tells me, “You should have seen this gym in the 1990s.
+He shook his head and said, “These kids have never experienced the deep soreness you get right in the middle of your workout—when you squat or deadlift heavy.”
+Then he told me, “You should have seen this gym in the 1990s.
 Guys were strong.”

 In this educated age everyone is familiar with Pareto’s Law.
 The essence of the law is, 80% of all results come from 20% of the efforts—and the ratio can be even more skewed, e.g. 95/5.
 If most strength gains will come from a few time-tested exercises, why, why waste your time and energy on sumo stance alternating dumbbell curls?

-In The 4-Hour Workweek Tim Ferriss has a great idea: start a “not-to-do list.”
+In The 4-Hour Workweek, Tim Ferriss had a great idea—start a “not-to-do list.”
 I have some suggestions for yours:

-1. Any exercise or piece of equipment that elite strength athletes do not use.
-(Can you imagine Shannon Hartnett with a Thigh Master or Ed Coan on a Perfect Pushup?)
+- Any exercise or piece of equipment that elite strength athletes do not use.
+(Can you imagine Shannon Hartnett with a Thigh Master or Ed Coan on a Perfect Push-up?)